mbharathy17/mbharathy/README.md

 1. **Sr Sales Director - Ensured HCL as a key strategic partner for DigiTech platform (2022-2023)**
    - Played a pivotal role in establishing HCL as a strategic partner for the DigiTech platform with an extension of 32mn per year.
    - Strengthened relationships with key stakeholders to ensure HCL’s continued involvement and contribution as a strategic partner in the platform with a seat at the leadership table.
-   - Entering new logos, I implemented a new governance operating model, securing HCL's position on the panel.
+   - Entering new logos (hunting), I implemented a new governance operating model, securing HCL's position on the panel.

 2. **Sr Sales Director - HCL Foray into new Platforms (Collaboration with Corporate Services Strategy team)**
    - Established a highly skilled Abintio squad worth 100k within a shorter timeframe.